 We intend to make grants of long-term performance units on an annual basis.
-When the 2023 Absolute Award and 2023 Relative Award are aggregated at the end of the measurement period, our NEOs have the potential to common shares issued at the end of the measurement period, our NEOs will be entitled to receive payment of an amount equal to all dividends that would have been paid if such common shares had been issued at the beginning of the measurement period.
+When the 2023 Absolute Award and 2023 Relative Award are aggregated at the end of the measurement period, our NEOs have the potential to measurement period, which represent companies from the SNL U.S. REIT Hotel Index, modified to exclude micro-cap REITs: